Neuroendocrine mechanisms of social vigilance

 We study the underlying neural mechanisms of social behaviors that are related to mental illness from a naturalistic perspective.
 We study a behavior called social vigilance, when a mouse avoids an unfamiliar individual but simultaneously orients towards this individual.
 In humans the combination of avoidance and vigilance is referred to as behavioral inhibition, a risk factor for anxiety disorders.
 We study the bed nucleus of the stria terminalis, which controls social vigilance in mice and has been implicated in anxiety disorders in humans.

-To take a stand against systemic barriers that exist in science, our lab is committed to creating a diverse, welcoming, and collaborative environment inclusive to all its members.
-All people are welcome in the lab, especially individuals who come from backgrounds that are under-represented in science.
-By joining the lab, members gain access to a broad and diverse network of current and former lab members working in academic and non-academic science.
-Our work and our science are richer because of the contributions of all members.
+To take address systemic barriers that exist in science, our lab is committed to creating a welcoming and collaborative environment for all members.
+All are welcome in the lab, including individuals who come from backgrounds that are under-represented in science.
+By joining the lab, members gain access to a broad network of current and former lab members working in academic and non-academic science.

 Key Publications